msikma/obsws-4to5/calls.md

 **Notes:**

-Split into two different requests, depending on whether you want to save the image or get it data URI encoded.
-See the v5 docs.
+* Split into two different requests, depending on whether you want to save the image or get it data URI encoded.

 ----